 SANTO DOMINGO DE LA CALZADA – BELORADO

-After we’ve slept in a full dorm – I think we’ve been at least 30 pilgrims in one room – we’ve once again got up early.
-Some pilgrims were sleeping in the communal area on couches – due to too much snoring in their dorm (Berto might be one of the guilty snorers 😉).
+After we slept in a full dorm – we must have been at least 30 pilgrims in one dorm – we once again got up early.
+Some pilgrims were sleeping in the communal area on couches – due to too much snoring in the dorm (Berto might be one of the guilty snorers 😉).

-When we’ve left our albergue, the sun has not even risen behind the mountains and it was bitterly cold … there was frost on the grass next to the road and we’ve had our gloves, jackets and buffs on.
-At least we’re expecting a day of no rain … we just need to hang on for a bit of heat until the sun rises.
+When we left the albergue, the sun has not even risen behind the mountains and it was bitterly cold … there was frost on the grass next to the road which forced us into our warm clothes – gloves, jackets and buffs.
+We were expecting a day without any rain and we just needed to hang on for a bit before the sun rises to warm us up.

 Early morning frost on the grass – just 1°C and the only way to warm up, is to keep walking.
-But then, at last, the sun appears and there’s the promise of some heat
+At last, the sun appears and there’s the promise of some warmth

 It seemed that a lot of walking would be done close (or next to) the main road today.
 We would therefore need to look out for traffic and concentrate a bit more on the yellow arrows.

-Green fields after we’ve gone through Granon … we’ve just came out of a dry summer in South Africa and these green fields were a lush for the eyes!
+Green fields after we walked through Granon.
+(After experiencing a dry summer in South Africa, these green fields were a sight to behold)

-It was still early morning when we’ve walked through the smaller villages and we’ve only seen a couple of pilgrims along the way.
+It was still early morning when we walked through the smaller villages and we only saw a couple of pilgrims along the way.

-Quiet streets in Redecilla del Camino (a population of only 150) and one pilgrim in front of us 😊
+Quiet streets in Redecilla del Camino (a population of only 150 + one pilgrim in front of us)

-In Castildelgado we’ve seen Conchi and Pili and spent some time posing for a photo and chatting.
-They’ve started even before us this morning and said they’ve struggled to sleep in the noisy albergue last night.
-Because we’ve started so early this morning, it means we will be in Belorado, where we will stay for the night, long before lunch.
+In Castildelgado we saw Conchi and Pili and had some fun posing for photo’s and catching up on their walk.
+They even started walking before us this morning and said they struggled to sleep in the noisy albergue last night.
+Because we started so early this morning, it means we will be in Belorado (where we will stay for the night), long before lunch.

-Me, Conchi and Pili in Castildelgado – still dressed in all of our warm clothes.
+Conchi and Pili joined us in Castildelgado – still dressed in all of our warm clothes.
 It was a chilly day, but fortunately no rain was forecasted

-Although we could see the main road, we’ve stayed on wide dirt tracks for most of the time.
-It was only the last 5km to Belorado that we’ve walked literally next to the busy main road.
+Although we could see the main road, we stayed on wide dirt tracks for most of the time.
+It was only the last 5km to Belorado that we walked literally next to the busy main road.

-The dirt road next to the main road – just around the corner
+The dirt road next to the main road – Belorado is around the corner

-I could hardly put one foot in front of the other as we’ve walked into Belorado.
-It was a brisk walk today … probably to try and get some heat in our bodies, but I’ve paid the price with 2 new blisters on my little toes.
-As we’ve got to our albergue, Cuatro Cantones, the doors were still locked.
-Berto wanted to buy us some cold drinks, but I’ve decided to sit right there on the pavement in front of the locked doors of the albergue – I’ve taken my hiking sandals and socks off and moved nowhere for an hour!
+I could hardly put one foot in front of the other as we walked into Belorado.
+It was a brisk walk today as we were trying to get some heat into our bodies, but it seemed as if I paid the price with 2 new blisters on both my little toes.
+As we reached our albergue, Cuatro Cantones, the doors were still locked.
+Berto went in search for cold drinks, while I sat on the pavement in front of the locked doors of the albergue.
+It was pure bliss to take my hiking sandals and socks off and I moved nowhere for the next hour!

 Albergue Cuatro Cantones in Belorado

-As the albergue opened, we were fortunate to get a room with only 2 bunk beds and I’ve taken my chance to sleep on the lower bunk bed – don’t think I will be able to get to an upper bank bed tonight!
+As the albergue opened their doors, we were fortunate to get a room with only 2 bunk beds and I was happy to get a lower bunk bed – don’t think I will be able to get to an upper bunk bed tonight!

-Our beds in Cuatro Cantones with a beautiful bathroom
+Our beds in Cuatro Cantones with a lovely bathroom

 Later that afternoon three elderly Korean men came in and got the room next to us.
-We’ve seen them since our second day on the Camino and they are such friendly gentlemen.
-Although they’ve lived in the USA for the past 20 years, they don’t speak fluently English, but we could have a decent conversation with them … Berto called them “The three wise men” (they had such a lot of wisdom between them and shared life stories with us that I will always remember).
+We saw them since our second day on the Camino and they are such friendly gentlemen.
+Although they lived in the USA for the past 20 years, they don’t speak fluently English, but we could have a decent conversation with them.
+Berto called them “The three wise men” (they had such a lot of wisdom between them and shared life stories with us that I will always remember).

-After we’ve done our laundry, we’ve sat in the beautiful back yard of the albergue where we had our lunch.
-There was a bright blue swimming pool and I could just imagine how tired pilgrims will cool off in this pool during the hot summer months.
+After we finished our laundry, we sat in the beautiful back yard of the albergue where we had our lunch.
+There was a bright blue swimming pool and I could just imagine how tired pilgrims cool off in this pool during the hot summer months.
 It was however a bit cold for us to get into the pool, but the sun was shining and we were enjoying the heat of the sun on our bodies.

-A typical lunch: Tomato, cheese, avocado, hard-boiled egg and “jamon” (ham)
+A typical Camino lunch: Tomato, cheese, avocado, hard-boiled egg and “jamon” (ham)

 The beautiful back yard at Albergue Cuatro Cantones – no, we did not get into the swimming pool!

-Late afternoon we’ve explored the town a bit and bought snacks for the next day.
-I was more excited to see a pharmacy where I’ve bought some plasters and patches for my leg 😁
+Late afternoon we explored the town and bought snacks for the next day.
+I was more excited to see a pharmacy where I could buy plasters for my blisters and pain relieving patches for my leg 😁.

-We’ve had dinner at the albergue.
-Berto had pork chops and chips and I’ve enjoyed a nice plate of seafood paella.
+Tonight, we enjoyed dinner at the albergue.
+Berto had pork chops and chips and I had a delicious plate of seafood paella.
 After a bottle of red wine, we were ready to dive into our beds.